-Mark making ideas, resources and activities
+Mark making activities, ideas & resources

-akenhe first thing to note with mark making is that it’s important that activities are linked to children’s interests and are not overly prescriptive.
+One of the first thing to note with mark making is that it’s important that activities are linked to children’s interests and are not overly prescriptive.
 Where a child is disinterested in mark making exercises a certain amount of tact needs to be used.
-One simple idea is to create bespoke dry-wipe writing frames.

 These can be done by firstly observing the interests of particular children during their play.
 Then stick an A4 piece of paper on to a larger piece of backing card.
-Stick a picture that emeelates to the child’s interests on the A4 paper and laminate in an A3 pocket.
+Stick a picture that relates to the child’s interests on the A4 paper and laminate in an A3 pocket.

 Thanks to Alistair Bryce-Clegg for that one.
 Another couple of mark-making ideas taken from Alistair’s Blog…